| The

 when the group knows how to make all three animals and the child

-off guard.
 For an even harder challenge, allow “it”

 at another child and call a different animal such as "rabbit."